DLFMetadataAssessment/2018MetadataAnalysisWorkshop/or_1.md

 Can OpenRefine be used to create data from scratch?
 Not really.
 OpenRefine is built to work with existing data, although projects can be enriched with outside data.

-Download links and instructions can be found [here](https://github.com/DLFMetadataAssessment/DLFMetadataQAWorkshop17/blob/master/README.md#openrefine-recommended).
-OpenRefine requires a working Java runtime environment, otherwise the program will not start.
+Download links and instructions can be found [here](https://github.com/DLFMetadataAssessment/2018MetadataAnalysisWorkshop#openrefine-required).
 Upon launch, OpenRefine will run as a local server, opening in your computer's browser.
 As long as OpenRefine is running, you can point your browser at either http://127.0.0.1:3333/ or http://localhost:3333/ to use it, even in several browser tabs/windows.

 ## Module Objectives